 A beautiful, high-performance floor starts with what you can’t see—a stable floor frame and subfloor underneath.
 Simple installation mistakes can lead to squeaky floors or damaged finishes, along with the cost and hassle of associated callbacks.
 Get it right the first time by following these installation best practices:

 Deck projects can expand to include a wide range of applications, such as light-commercial projects at restaurants or hotels as well as a variety of marina and dock projects near waterways.
-The possibilities can be seen in a recent dock project completed by Innovative Marine Solutions Inc. of Breiningsville, Pa.
-The project involved a dock system for a facility in North Wildwood, N.J.
-IMS crews installed a custom dock, gangway and aluminum substrate by combining the panelized fastening system from TimberStrong with deck boards from NyloDeck in its “Desert Spice” color.
+The possibilities can be seen in a recent dock project completed by Innovative Marine Solutions Inc. (IMS), of Breiningsville, Pa.

 Here are some tips for running a successful Roundtable event.
 1. Ensure you email those attending in advance so that they know the number of tables, which topics are being discussed at which and the order/timing of each of the topic sessions.
 This will allow those attending to carefully select the topics that most interest them and most importantly, to think about the topics and make notes on questions/issues they want to raise.

 Above: Squash blocks installed to support load from above.
 Right: Load from above without squash blocks or blocking panels caused this web to buckle.
 Blocking panels should have also been used to provide lateral support to the joist ends.